CogStack/CogStack-SemEHR/docker/README.md

 ```
 docker pull semehr/core
 ```
-Or, compile your copy by using the following command
+Or, compile your copy by using the following command.
+(You can customise your copy by modifying the Dockerfile downloadable from above)
 ```
 docker build -t cogstack/semehr - < Dockerfile
 ```